CultureHome BuyingInvestmentNewsRefiStoriesSweet tips

 And the news gets better — if you’re eligible for an FHA loan, or a low down payment conventional loan like this one, you could put as little as 3% down.

-Basically, if you do decide to put down less than 20%, you’ll need to pay PMI — it gives your lender peace of mind because they’re protected if you stop making payments on your loan.
+PMI gives your lender peace of mind because they’re protected if you stop making payments on your loan.
 It’s generally paid as part of your monthly home loan payment.

 Now, the payments on a 250k loan with a 3.2% interest rate, fixed for 30 years are approx. $250 a week — add in your $48 for PMI and you’re still paying less than rent.
 And if property values are heading in the right direction, you’re even better off yet.

+So just how much do you need to pay off to have PMI removed?
 It’s pretty much what a ‘standard’ down payment would be — so 22% of the home’s original value.
-Yes, it’s a very precise number and it’s got everything to do with LVR.
+Yes, it’s a very precise number and it’s got everything to do with LTV.
+Ugh, another acronym — sorry!
+We actually wrote an article that breaks down all of these upper case jerks.

 If we’ve made your wee heart skip a beat with this little secret, here’s what you should do now —